 Customer: ...in a row?

-Ironically, Caitlin Bree, whom Dante was obsessing over and trying desperately to get back during the entire film, was even worse, and back when they were dating, she cheated on him multiple times with various people, including Alyssa Jones.
+Ironically, Dante was worrying about his girlfriend's past despite her being completely faithful to him while Caitlin Bree, whom he was obsessing over and trying desperately to get back during the entire film, cheated on him multiple times with various people, including Alyssa Jones back when they were dating.

 Fletcher: After all that, your husband wants to deny you a fair and equitable share of the marital assets based on one single act of indiscretion.
 Samantha: Seven.
 Fletcher:Seven single acts of indiscretion.